dawnscribbler/dawnscribbler.github.io/stations.md

 V. We adore Thee, O Christ, and we praise Thee.<br>
 R. Because by Thy holy Cross, Thou hast redeemed the world.

-Consider that Jesus, in making this journey with the Cross on His shoulders thought of us, and offered to His Father, for us, the death He was about to undergo.
+Consider that Jesus in making this journey with the Cross on His shoulders thought of us and offered to His Father, for us, the death He was about to undergo.

 My most beloved Jesus, I embrace all the tribulations Thou hast destined for me until death.
 I beseech Thee, by the merits of the pain Thou didst suffer in carrying Thy Cross, to give me the necessary help to carry mine with perfect patience and resignation.